Distillation of Indistinguishable Photons: Derivation of main text Eq. (7)

-\textit{Calculation of fidelity for SB $n=2,3$:} Via a similar analysis as above we can find an explicit version of Eq.~(7.11) in Ref.~\cite{sparrow-thesis} for the case $n=2,3$ (which is what we plot in Fig.~\ref{fig:error_reduction}).
+\textit{Calculation of fidelity for SB $n=2,3$:} Via a similar analysis as above we can find an explicit version of Eq.~(7.11) in Ref.~\cite{sparrow-thesis} for the case $n=2,3$ (which is what we plot in main text Fig.~3).

 The result is, writing the error $\epsilon' = 1 - f'$:

 As discussed in Ref.~\cite{sparrow-thesis}, this is the best case performance of their protocol (the bound becomes tight for small $\epsilon$).